Protect your business and plan for the future with an Independent IT Health Check

 You might think: "My computer still works.
 What's the problem?"
 But when Microsoft stops releasing security updates, any new vulnerabilities discovered won't be patched—leaving your systems open to attack.

 Over time, other software providers will also stop supporting Windows 10, which means your business apps might stop working properly.
-And you can bet that hackers and cybercriminals have all circled October 14, 2025, on their calendar, so if you're not ready, they will be.
+Hackers pay close attention to end-of-support dates because they know vulnerabilities will accumulate over time on unpatched systems.

 Microsoft’s Extended Security Updates (ESU) pricing: